ONE-RANDOM-HUMAN/we4k/README.md

 we4k is a chess engine designed to fit into 4096 bytes.

 ## Building
-we4k requires nasm and the latest zig compiler.
+we4k requires nasm and the latest Zig compiler.
 Only Linux and cpus with AVX2 and BMI2 are supported.
 ```
 cd src/asm
 nasm -f elf64 combined.asm